Adobe-CEP/Getting-Started-guides/weather/readme.md

 ```

 Note that the versions indicted in the example code above only target a single version of each host app, for the sake of demo simplicity.
 Most extension developers will want to target a range of host app versions.
-To learn how to support ranges of host app versions, see the [CEP cookbook]().
+To learn how to support ranges of host app versions, [see the Cookbook](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_8.x/Documentation/CEP%208.0%20HTML%20Extension%20Cookbook.md#extension-manifest).

 ## Setting up your UI